ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * On a default RHEL image, none of the above files has anything in it having to do with `vm.max_map_count`.

-* On a default RHEL image, there is nothing in `/run/sysctl.d/`  (The sysctl.d directory doesn't exist.)
+* On a default RHEL image, there is nothing in `/run/sysctl.d/`  (The sysctl.d directory does not exist.)
 The `/etc/sysctl.d` has only the file, `99-sysctl.conf`, but that file has nothing in it except the preface comments.

 ## Delete the /var/lib/mysql directory

 If the `/var/lib/mysql` directory exists on any of the ICP cluster VMs, the install will fail on that VM.
-At least on some RHEL 7 installations, it seems mysql gets a directory in /var/lib even if it isn't used for anything.
+At least on some RHEL 7 installations, it seems mysql gets a directory in `/var/lib` even if it is not used for anything.

 * On all VMs in the cluster/cloud, make sure there is no `mysql` directory in `/var/lib`, i.e.,

+    ```
     rmdir /var/lib/mysql
+    ```

 # Installing docker community edition using a yum repository

-You have two options for intalling Docker:
+You have two options for installing Docker:
-1. Install Docker only on the boot-master macchine and let Docker be installed on all of the other cluster members as part of the ICP installation.
+1. Install Docker only on the boot-master machine and let Docker be installed on all of the other cluster members as part of the ICP installation.

 2. Install Docker on the boot-master and all of the cluster members.
 This install guide uses this option because it tends to be faster to install Docker on each machine.
-It also allows for a pre-install of the ICP images in the Docker registry which is another trick to speed up the ICP installation.
+Once Docker is installed on each machine, the ICP Docker images can be loaded into the local Docker registry on each machine, which is another trick to speed up the ICP installation.

 This section describes the steps to install Docker Community Edition on RHEL v7 using a yum repository.
 If you have access to the Internet and can get to **download.docker.com** you can use the yum repository defined there.
 Otherwise, it is assumed you have access to a yum repository with a recent version of Docker Community Edition available.

 Docker Community Edition is identical in behavior to Docker Enterprise Edition.
-IBM Cloud Private is supported on Docker Community Edition or older versions of Docker before the differentiation occurred between Docker editions.
-For notes on installing Docker Enterprise Edition, see the section "Installing docker enterprise edition".
+IBM Cloud Private is supported on Docker Community Edition, or older versions of Docker before the differentiation occurred between Docker editions.
+The installation of Docker Enterprise Edition is beyond the scope of this document.

 A typical RHEL yum repository may have the docker RPMs, but they may not be the current version.
 It is recommended that the docker version available at download.docker.com be used.